|

 developed to aid both solver routines and model developers.
 I am

-developing software that converts nonlinear programs into
+developing software (EMP) that converts MOPECs and generalized Nash

 complementarity problems without human interaction, using automatic

-easily formulate and solve practical optimization problems using the
+easily formulate and solve practical optimization problems using

 I am interested in using optimization in applications ranging from

-video-on-demand to
+energy, environmental policy and video-on-demand to

 radiation therapy.